SecOps Management: Challenges and Best Practices 2023

 We are certainly in the era of cloud Software-as-a-Service.
 Organizations see the tremendous benefits of offloading infrastructure management to hyper-scale public cloud vendors like Google and Microsoft.
 In addition, consuming business applications as-a-Service provides an easy consumption model that allows access to next-generation software and applications quickly and easily.

 Even with the tremendous power and benefits of cloud SaaS environments like Google Workspace and Microsoft 365, cloud SaaS environments prove to be a security challenge for businesses.
-Securing data from ransomware, exfiltration, leakage, and other modern cybersecurity threats will be one of the significant challenges SecOps faces in 2022 onward.
+Securing data from ransomware, exfiltration, leakage, and other modern cybersecurity threats will be one of the significant challenges SecOps faces in 2023 onward.
+Learn how to achieve Microsoft Office 365 security.

 6. Lack of automation